 You can connect to your VPN from anywhere and on any internet connection.
 This creates the kind of protection your router might offer at home and allows you the freedom to work on other WiFi networks.
 One of the biggest perks of freelance work is being able to work from anywhere that has WiFi, like at a coffee shop, and a VPN allows you to do that without compromising the security of your clients and work.

 There are many VPN services you can purchase, typically for around $5 to $12 per month.
-Our favorites, NordVPN, Express VPN, and Private Internet Access, all have transparent policies, robust security, minimal impact on internet speed, and are user friendly.
+Virtual Private Network, NordVPN, Express VPN, and Private Internet Access, all have transparent policies, robust security, minimal impact on internet speed, and are user friendly.

 Maintain updated equipment and secure storage